 Get help with grammar and spelling

-Just because bad grammar and spelling are not unusual amongst freelance designers and artists, doesn’t mean it isn’t damaging to their business prospects.
-After all, if you’re a client looking for a freelancer with good attention to detail, spelling mistakes in a portfolio is going to instantly raise alarm bells.
+Just because lousy grammar and spelling are not unusual amongst freelance designers and artists, doesn’t mean it isn’t damaging to their business prospects.
+After all, if you’re a client looking for a freelancer with attention to detail, spelling mistakes in a portfolio is going to raise alarm bells.
 Obviously, you should use the standard Spellcheck function in your text editing tool, but that won't catch all mistakes, so double-check your words using Grammarly.
-This more advanced app scans your text for common and complex grammatical mistakes; everything from subject-verb agreement to article use to modifier placement.
+This more advanced app scans your text for common and complex grammatical errors; everything from subject-verb agreement to article use to modifier placement.

 Digital design tool